Program Policies

 Commuter students must sign out upon departure from campus with their assigned program representative.
-Commuter students are expected to depart campus at the conclusion of the class day or, with written consent from a parent or legal guardian, by 9:00 p.m. if they take part in organized evening program activities.
+Commuter students are expected to depart campus at the conclusion of the class day or, with written consent from a parent or legal guardian, by 9 p.m. if they take part in organized evening program activities.
 No overnight stays on campus are allowed.
 Any student found in violation of this regulation will be required to leave the program.

 USC takes matters of intellectual integrity very seriously.
 It is the responsibility of the student to uphold the academic integrity of the university.
 Cheating on examinations and plagiarism — including, but not limited to, submitting work done by another person or purchased from any source and failing to document ideas found in sources, whether phrases or sentences within quotation marks — are considered very serious offenses, and any student found in violation of this regulation will be required to leave the program.

-A parent, legal guardian, or an appropriate representative of the family is expected to meet the student at the hospital as soon as possible following notification to take over responsibility of the student’s care from the USC Summer Programs admin staff member.
+A parent, legal guardian or an appropriate representative of the family is expected to meet the student at the hospital as soon as possible following notification to take over responsibility of the student’s care from the USC Summer Programs admin staff member.

-Life-Threatening Emergencies: On or near the University Park Campus, students should call the USC Department of Public Safety (DPS) at 213-740-4321.
+For life-threatening emergencies on or near the University Park Campus, students should call the USC Department of Public Safety (DPS) at 213-740-4321.
 DPS response time is faster than calling 911 if a student is on or near campus.

 Commuting students are required to attend all program sessions and academic field trips.
-If a student will be absent, the student or student’s parent must notify the Summer Programs office before the scheduled course session or academic field trip.
+If a student will be absent, the student or student’s parent must notify the USC Summer Programs office before the scheduled course session or academic field trip.

 • Absences cannot conflict with class times or class outings